-KPMG Australia has today released a report on what motivates retail shareholders in the context of declining trust in corporate businesses: Shareholder values: Shareholder values.
+KPMG Australia has today released a report on what motivates retail shareholders in the context of declining trust in corporate businesses: Shareholder value: Shareholder values.

 The report notes that while the desire for better transparency and higher standards of honesty is well-established when it comes to customers, regulators and institutional investors, this new research confirms the desire is acute among retails investors as well.